christinaseo/SImpleKNNApproach/README.md

 # SImpleKNNApproach
-A simple implementation of the K nearest neighbor method
+A simple implementation of the K nearest neighbor method.
+An introductory project to machine learning.